 Chicago's Carbide & Carbon Building

-Let's look at the architecture of the Carbide & Carbon Building designed by the Burnham Brothers and completed in 1929.
+The Carbide & Carbon Building was designed by the Burnham Brothers and completed in 1929.
 The rumor is that it was designed to look like a champagne bottle, with its golden top and green-tinted terracotta facade.
-Truth is that the top was designed to look like one of the batteries that would have used the chemicals that Carbide and Carbon made.
-The gold-leaf is not imitation, by the way, it's real 24 karat gold.
+The gold-leaf is not imitation, by the way — it's real 24 karat gold.
 I know that seems hard to imagine, but they pounded it out so that it's 1/5000 of an inch thick.
 The base is a reflective black granite, popular in Art Deco because of its sleekness and glamor.

 Chicago Motor Club Building